dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 For context, a typical modern system might have 2, 4, or 8 GB of main memory avaiable.
 A consumer-grade hard disk is about 1 TB.
 Large-scale datacenters, like the kind used at Google and Facebook, may store petabytes of information.

-**Nothing is Easy**
+**Nothing Is Easy**

 Beyond the fundamental confusion of using definitions that are different from the rest of the scientific world, there are a few complications in working with bits and bytes that you need to be aware of.

-  1. In most cases, a lowercase *b* in a unit indicates that it represents *bits* instead of *bytes*.
-Bit-based units of Kb, Mb, or
+  1. Bits vs. Bytes.
+In most cases, a lowercase *b* in a unit indicates that it represents *bits* instead of *bytes*.
+Bit-based units of Kb, Mb, or Gb are typically used for data transfer rates, while byte-based units are used for file sizes and storage capacities.
-  Gb are typically used for data transfer rates, while byte-based units are used for file sizes and storage capacities.
   For example, you might transfer a 1 MB web page over a 10 Mb/s ethernet link.
 Generations of students have forgotten this fact and failed their networking exams!

   2. In the late 1990's, the International Electrotechnical Commission (IEC), a standards body, got fed up with the whole "kilo- is
   1024" thing and introduced new units to refer to power-of-2 based groupings.
 In their system, 2^10 bytes is a *kibibyte* (KiB), 2^20